Deinara/AircraftIcons/README.md

 ### Contributions welcome!
 * The canvas used is 250x100mm.
 Please keep the aspect ratio the same.
-* Please use the aircraft codes as specified in the ICAO8643 document as filename convention
+* Please use the aircraft codes as specified in the ICAO8643 document as filename convention.
+* Depict the aircraft from the side, as if they were parked/taxiing, i.e. with the gear extended.
+* Please don't use copyrighted work.